What are pronouns? They are words such as I, we, them, they, he, she, us, it, etc. Pronouns can be used to replace the noun(s) in a sentence.

 “Somebody left their coffee cup on the table.”

-Somebody is a singular noun, while their is a plural pronoun (typically), so one would think they wouldn’t be in agreement.
+Somebody is a singular noun, while their is a plural pronoun (in this context), so one would think they wouldn’t be in agreement.

 How about this?